Mon Plaisir has claims to being London's oldest French restaurant, and you certainly feel you might be in a Parisian bistro.

 - Seats: 100

-- Wine: a typical French bistro list kicks of at around the £18 mark
+- Wine: a typical French bistro list kicks off in the low £20's

 - Children's portions: Yes, when possible